Skip to Main Content

 The Steakhouse as a National Format

 To understand where El Gaucho Bellevue sits in the broader American dining ecosystem, it helps to locate the steakhouse format relative to the restaurants that get the most editorial attention.
-The press cycle has moved decisively toward tasting menus, farm sourcing, and chef-as-auteur narratives, producing landmarks like The French Laundry in Napa, Blue Hill at Stone Barns in Tarrytown, and Single Thread Farm in Healdsburg.
+The press cycle has moved toward tasting menus, farm sourcing, and chef-as-auteur narratives, producing landmarks like The French Laundry in Napa, Blue Hill at Stone Barns in Tarrytown, and Single Thread Farm in Healdsburg.
 These are serious restaurants making serious arguments about what a meal can be.

 The premium steakhouse makes a different argument: that the pleasure of a great piece of beef, cooked to specification, served in a room designed for lingering, is not a lesser experience but a different one.
 That argument has sustained a national industry for over a century.
-El Gaucho, as a Pacific Northwest chain with roots in Seattle, is part of a regional tradition that places it in a different peer set than the chef-driven destinations listed above, but not a less valid one.
+El Gaucho, as a Pacific Northwest chain with roots in Seattle, is part of a regional tradition that places it in a different comparable set than the chef-driven destinations listed above, but not a less valid one.
 Regulars are not choosing between El Gaucho and Le Bernardin in New York City; they are choosing between El Gaucho and staying home.

 Bellevue's Dining Context